lonycell/grafana.v7/docs/sources/alerting/metrics.md

 # Metrics from the alert engine

 The alert engine publishes some internal metrics about itself.
-You can read more about how Grafana publishes [internal metrics]({{< relref "../administration/metrics/" >}}).
+You can read more about how ThingSPIN publishes [internal metrics]({{< relref "../administration/metrics/" >}}).

 Description | Type | Metric name
 ---------- | ----------- | ----------